-While we briefly covered candlestick charting analysis in the previous lesson, we’ll now dig in a little and discuss them more in detail.
+While we briefly covered Japanese candlestick charting analysis in the previous forex lesson, we’ll now dig in a little and discuss them more in detail.
 Let’s do a quick review first.

 Back in the day when Godzilla was still a cute little lizard, the Japanese created their own old school version of technical analysis to trade rice.
 That’s right, rice.

-Okay, so what the heck are forex candlesticks?
+Okay, so what the heck are Japanese candlesticks?

 The best way to explain is by using a picture:

 Japanese candlesticks are formed using the open, high, low, and close of the chosen time period.

 - If the close is above the open, then a hollow candlestick (usually displayed as white) is drawn.

 - If the close is below the open, then a filled candlestick (usually displayed as black) is drawn.

 - The hollow or filled section of the candlestick is called the “real body” or body.

 - The thin lines poking above and below the body display the high/low range and are called shadows.